Undergraduate Degrees in Early Childhood and Elementary Education

 Catalog Program Code: AA1106

-The Early Childhood Education (ECE) program offers an AAS in Child Development that does not lead to licensure.
+The Early Childhood and Elementary Education (ECEE) program offers an AAS in Child Development that does not lead to licensure.

 Overseas Student Teaching